 Mission of the State Agency of Medicines

-The mission of the State Agency of Medicines is to protect human and animal health through the supervision of medicines and biological products used in Estonia, to support rational use of medicines and to contribute to the development of pharmaceutical research and entrepreneurship.
+The mission of the State Agency of Medicines is to protect human and animal health by promoting the proper use of medicines and medical devices and supporting the development of the sector.

 Vision of the State Agency of Medicines